Worldwide Lyme Project - Australia

 Below is a little about Kate, as well as a link to the speech she had prepared for the day.

-ate and her husband Nick are Lyme patients, and very passionate healthcare practitioners.
+A little about Kate: Kate and her husband Nick are Lyme patients, and very passionate healthcare practitioners.
 They own Health Space Clinics and Retreats and are currently training staff in all of their clinics to be Lyme literate practitioners.
 They are also establishing Lyme Support Workshops at their Mona Vale clinic.

 Kate's Speech - Lyme Disease from a Patient and Practioner Perspective